 In all likelihood, you will only be satisfied with your career path if you feel confident that it gives you enough intellectual stimulation.
-INTJs like to set goals for themselves and their thirst for knowledge, regardless of its nature, is unquenchable.
+INTPs are relatively relaxed when it comes to setting goals for themselves, but their thirst for knowledge, regardless of its nature, is unquenchable.
 Consequently, following a career path that is not really challenging or interesting for you is likely to make you restless and frustrated.
-Unlike some other personality types, INTJs never actually satisfy their curiosity, and are always looking for new puzzles and refusing to accept unsatisfying answers.
-Ultimately, everything depends on how flexible your chosen organization is - there are few career paths that are unsuitable for INTJs, but there are plenty of roles that will underutilize your primary skills.
+Unlike some other personality types, INTPs never actually satisfy their curiosity, always looking for new puzzles and refusing to accept unsatisfying answers.
+Ultimately, everything depends on how flexible your chosen organization is - there are few career paths that are unsuitable for INTPs, but there are plenty of roles in which your primary skills will be underutilized.
 So explore, learn and try to find a way to use your strategic thinking skills in that specific field - and do not ever think that the gnawing feeling that you are in the wrong place will pass, if all rational arguments point to the fact that a particular role is unsuitable for you.
 Neither money nor stability will satisfy you in such a case.
-INTJs aspire to be wizards - of science, of technology, of nature - seeking to understand and control the unknown and the mysterious.
+INTPs aspire to be wizards - of science, of technology, of nature - seeking to understand and control the unknown and the mysterious.
 Stability, sensuality or empathy are not their domains.

-There are some other things worth mentioning in this section.
-The first is that INTJs do not fare well in situations where they need to do unfamiliar work under time pressures.
+There are two more things worth mentioning in this section.
+The first is that INTPs do not fare well in situations where they need to do unfamiliar work under time pressures.
 People with this personality type are decisive and able to keep a cool head in critical situations, but they feel far more comfortable when they have enough time to assess the situation and make an informed decision.
-INTJs have an excellent set of leadership skills lurking beneath the surface, but being in "emergency mode" can exhaust them very quickly.
+INTPs have an excellent set of coping skills lurking beneath the surface, but being in "emergency mode" can exhaust them very quickly.
 Unlike Explorers, Analysts in general are more suited to be planners than frontline executors.

 Second, it is important not to underestimate the importance of what is generally called "people skills".
 We have touched this topic before, but it bears repeating - social intelligence is just as important, if not more so, than everything else.
-Many INTJs dismiss this idea, seeing little value in things like small talk and socializing - but they are also missing the bigger picture.
+Many INTPs dismiss this idea, seeing little value in things like small talk and socializing - but they also miss the bigger picture.
 One of the most often repeated complaints is that many people are complacent, easily intimidated and egoistic creatures of habit.
-It is not a surprise that being as growth-oriented as they are, INTJs are often disappointed by the shallowness and passivity of some people they come in contact with - however, this does not mean that there is no point in learning more about what drives and motivates other members of society.
-You do not necessarily have to enjoy or to seek deeper meaning in such exercises, but having these skills can give you a tremendous advantage both at work and elsewhere.
+It is not a surprise that being as knowledge-focused as they are, INTPs are often disappointed by the shallowness and passivity of some people they come in contact with - however, this does not mean that there is no point in learning more about what drives and motivates other members of society.
+You do not necessarily have to enjoy it or seek deeper meaning in such exercises, but having these skills can give you a tremendous advantage both at work and elsewhere.
 Sometimes defusing a difficult stakeholder can get you much further than building a system that is twice as efficient as the old one.